jazzyengineermc/raptor_robot_v2/tech_support/README.txt

 Tech Support
-    after installation is complete you can drive raptor around in gazebo simulator  :)
+    after installation is complete you can drive raptor around in gazebo simulator  :) the wheelchair picture is what I turned into 'Raptor'.
+I first removed all existing electronics and brakes from the motors made brackets to hold quadrature encoders driven via a belt drive on the back of the motor giving me a whopping 42k ticks per wheel rev. Mega resolution!! arduino nano and 2 IBT-2 motor driver boards drive it using 18v cordless drill batteries.
+    The main robot base is running on a Raspberry Pi 4b 8g model with a m.2 250g ssd via USB3 port

 Ubuntu 22.04 -- unless you know what your doing, trying to be beginner friendly